Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 # Vexie and the Geargrinders - Boss 1

-* Boss immune at start
+* Boss immune at start.
+Has plating that needs to be removed.
+Biker adds are only ways to remove it.
-* Bikers will charge.
+* Bikers will charge players.
 Need to have them charge over Oil Spills to be killed
-* Once they're killed, hop on bike and throw it at the boss
+* Once they're killed, hop on bike and throw it at the boss.
+Probably removes 1 stack of plating.
 * Clear excess oil spills with fire
 * Save CDs and lust for when all plating is gone, burn boss
 * Repeat
 * Dodge
 * Tanks swap on each Tank Buster

+## Strat?

+* Look up lol
 # Cauldron of Carnage - Boss 2

 * Tank bosses apart, split raid.
 They take 99% less damage if in 40 yds. **Bosses should die around same time**.
 Deals increasing damage if they don't.
 Swap groups or Swap tanks at 10-15(?) stacks.